Observation of flow angle and flow magnitude fluctuations in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV at the CERN Large Hadron Collider

-\end{linenomath*} A deviation of \Fvn{n} from unity indicates the presence of \pt-dependent flow magnitude fluctuations.
-The magnitude of the deviation will show how strongly the flow magnitude is decorrelated at a specific \pt range with respect to the integrated flow.
-These new correlators probe a higher moment of the distribution of flow fluctuations compared to correlators traditionally used in studies of flow and flow fluctuations using two-particle techniques~\cite{ALICE:2017lyf, CMS:2013bza, Khachatryan:2015oea}.
-The lower-order moments of the flow angle and flow magnitude fluctuations cannot be measured separately in experiments but can be approximated by constructing the lower and upper limits of the first moment of flow angle and magnitude fluctuations, respectively.
-The lower limit of the first-moment flow angle fluctuations $\la\cos n\left[\Psi_n(\pta)-\Psi_n\right]\ra$ can be calculated as \begin{linenomath*}
+A deviation of \Fvn{n} from unity indicates the presence of \pt-dependent FMF.
+The magnitude of the deviation will show how strongly the flow magnitude in a specific \pt~range, \vn(\pt), is decorrelated with respect to the integrated flow, \vn.
+The correlators \Fpsi{n} and \Fvn{n} probe higher moments of the distribution of flow fluctuations compared to correlators traditionally used previously with two-particle techniques~\cite{ALICE:2017lyf, CMS:2013bza, Khachatryan:2015oea}.
+The lower-order moments of the FAF and FMF cannot be measured separately in experiments~\cite{Heinz:2013bua,Bozek:2021zim} but can be approximated by constructing the lower and upper limits of the first moment of flow angle and magnitude fluctuations, respectively.
+The lower limit of the first-moment FAF $\la\cos n\left[\Psi_n(\pt)-\Psi_n\right]\ra$ is calculated with a double angle formula as